jpeddicord/askalono/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to our project.
+Thank you for your interest in contributing to askalono!
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary